Quick Facts: Earning an Ed.D. in New Jersey

 No Dissertation Ed.D.
 Programs in New Jersey

-First, a disclaimer—we didn’t find any Ed.D. programs that completely eliminated the dissertation requirement.
-Even Monmouth University’s Ed.D. in Education Leadership, which contains a fascinating Transformative Leadership Project/Capstone, still includes a dissertation component.
+We didn’t find any Ed.D. programs in New Jersey that completely eliminated the dissertation requirement.
+Even Monmouth University’s Ed.D. in Education Leadership, which contains a fascinating Transformative Leadership Project, still includes a dissertation component.
+What we did find were plenty of New Jersey doctoral programs in education that contain a Dissertation in Practice (DiP).
+Rider, NJCU, Stockton, Saint Elizabeth University’s “action research dissertation”—the list goes on.

 Doctoral Education Funding in New Jersey